NTQE/Microsoft-Updates-Async/README.md

 `await rep.run()`

-Everything else happens automatically and creates an .xlsx spreadsheet in the `mm` directory
+Everything else happens automatically and creates an .xlsx spreadsheet in the `mm` directory with the name "NAME_YYYY-DD"

+### Notes:

+Created with Python 3.11